Model-View-Controller Pattern in Java: Streamlining Java Web Development

 }

-• Suitable for applications where a clear separation of concerns is required, ensuring that the business logic, user interface, and user input are loosely coupled and independently managed.
+- Suitable for applications requiring a clear separation of concerns, ensuring that the business logic, user interface, and user input are loosely coupled and independently managed, following the MVC pattern.

 Benefits: